 The EduGladiators podcast covers a range of topics hosted by an amazing team of EduGladiators.
 Check out the archive of podcasts on their website to pick a topic to explore.

 TLTalkRadio with Lynn Fuini-Hetten and Randy Ziegenfuss explores popular and important topics in education.
 Their most recent episodes feature a discussion on empathy in education and practical tips for personalized learning.

 Last year at EdTechXEurope, I had the chance to meet Sophie Bailey the host of the Edtech Podcast.
-She interviews educators and entrepreneurs in the space of educational technology providing a global perspective of trends in the industry.
+She also interviews educators and entrepreneurs in the space of educational technology providing a global perspective of trends in the industry.

 The Dr. Will Show is an education podcast that has featured a variety of leaders in the field of education.
 Dr. Will records his podcast through Google Hangout so you can watch the interviews live or view the recordings at a later date.

-The EdSurge podcast is perfect for learning about players in the education field.
+The EdSurge podcast is definitely perfect for learning about players in the education field.
 Its episodes highlight the stories of familiar and new companies and issues facing educators at all stages in their careers.

 On The EdTech Takeout you can hear about big ideas in the space of education technology as well as strategies for your own classroom.
 Their podcast is divided into: New Menu items, the Main Course, Tech Nuggets, and a Catch of the Day.